yt-project/old-blog/content/post/Rockstar.rst

 This means that in simulations that include star particles, the star particles must be excluded for the purposes of halo finding.
-Also, Rockstar cannot analyze "zoom-in" or "nested" simulations.
+Also, Rockstar cannot analyze "zoom-in" or "nested" simulations with various values of dark matter particle mass.

 Here is a brief list of the main improvements: